How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 Energy-Efficient Mortgage (EEM)

-An Energy-Efficient Mortgage (EEM) is a federal program that allows home buyers to finance the cost of making energy-efficient improvements to a new or existing home as part of their FHA, VA, or conventional home loan.
-The idea is to save on utility bills, which can help offset the additional mortgage cost.
-The improvements must be cost-effective, meaning the money saved on energy bills should exceed the cost of the improvements.
+An Energy-Efficient Mortgage (EEM) is a federal program that allows home buyers, including those meeting first-time home buyer loan requirements, to finance the cost of making energy-efficient improvements to a new or existing home as part of their FHA, VA, or conventional home loan.
+The idea behind this program is to save on utility bills, which can help offset the additional mortgage cost.
+To qualify, the improvements must be cost-effective, meaning the money saved on energy bills should exceed the cost of the improvements.

 Native American Direct Loan (NADL)